erlerobot/erle_gitbook_erlebrain/en/software/update.md

 - Select the device that corresponds to the SD Card reader.
 - Write the image file.
 This will take a while.
 - Eject the SD Card.

+### Boot from a microSD card
+We also provide the option of booting directly from a microSD card.
+To do so, fetch the [bootable microSD card image]() and put it into a microSD card.
+Place it on Erle-Brain and start playing with it :).